Danny Welbeck: Watford

 Welbeck signed for Premier League club Watford on 7 August 2019 on a contract of undisclosed length.
 Welbeck's debut came in an away match to Everton when he came on in the 67th minute as a substitute, where Watford lost 1–0.
 He scored his first goal in the EFL Cup game against Swansea City where Watford won 2–1.
 Welbeck scored his first league goal for Watford in a 2–1 home win over Norwich City.
-He was released by the club on 6 October 2020.
+He left the club by mutual consent on 6 October 2020.

 Brighton & Hove Albion

 Welbeck signed for Premier League club Brighton & Hove Albion on 18 October 2020 on a free transfer on a one-year contract.
 He made his debut two weeks later, coming on as a substitute for Leandro Trossard in a 2–1 away defeat against Tottenham Hotspur.
 He made his first start five days later, playing 86 minutes of a 0–0 home draw against fellow Premier League side Burnley.
 On 21 November 2020, Welbeck scored his first Brighton goal in a 2–1 away league win over Aston Villa.
-On his first appearance in front of Albion fans, during the brief period in December when fan attendance was permitted, Welbeck scored his first home goal for the Seagulls on 20 December, scoring an 87th minute equaliser in a 1–1 draw against Sheffield United.
+On his first appearance in front of Albion fans, during the brief period in December when fan attendance was permitted, Welbeck scored his first home goal for the Seagulls on 20 December, an 87th minute equaliser in a 1–1 draw against Sheffield United.
 On 4 April 2021, he scored against former and boyhood club Manchester United at Old Trafford putting the Seagulls ahead, however they went on to lose 2–1.
-Welbeck played in Brighton's 3–2 home victory over champions Manchester City on 18 May, with fans returning to football, in which the Seagulls came back from 2–0 down to beat the Citizens for the first time since 1989.
+Welbeck played in Brighton's 3–2 home victory over champions Manchester City on 18 May, with fans returning to football, in which they came back from 2–0 down to beat City for the first time since 1989.
 However, Welbeck's appearance was cut short, going off injured in the 29th minute.

 On 23 June 2021, Brighton announced Welbeck had signed a new one-year contract with the club.
-He scored his first goal of the 2021–22 season glancing home a near-post header from a Leandro Trossard cross, scoring Albion's second in an eventual 2–1 home victory over Leicester City on 19 September.
+He scored his first goal of the 2021–22 season glancing home a near-post header from a Leandro Trossard cross, scoring Albion's second in a 2–1 home victory over Leicester City on 19 September.
 In October it was revealed that Welbeck had undergone surgery on a hamstring problem and would miss the rest of 2021.
 However, he did make a return shortly before the new year, coming on as a substitute on Boxing Day, in the 2–0 home victory over Brentford.
 Three days later, making another substitute appearance, Welbeck scored a stoppage-time headed equaliser away at European champions Chelsea to earn the Seagulls a second draw at Stamford Bridge two seasons running, and scoring the club's first ever goal at the stadium as the game finished 1–1.
 He scored against Leicester in the reverse fixture on 23 January 2022, scoring two in two against the Foxes, heading in the equaliser in a 1–1 away draw.